EU Customs Guide for Personal Shipments 2025

 - Items subject to CITES (endangered species protection)

-Some items are restricted rather than fully prohibited — meaning they can be shipped with the correct permits, documentation, or in limited quantities.
+Some items are restricted rather than fully prohibited, meaning they can be shipped with the correct permits, documentation, or in limited quantities.
 Batteries and electronics, for example, may be restricted on certain routes.
 Always check the restricted items list for your specific origin and destination countries before packing.

 Documentation You Need

+For personal shipments within the EU, documentation is minimal, as covered above.
 For shipments crossing into or out of the EU, you will generally need:

-- Customs declaration form — usually completed by your carrier on your behalf; verify the details are accurate.
+- Customs declaration form: usually completed by your carrier on your behalf; verify the details are accurate.

 Undervaluing goods to avoid duties is illegal and can result in your shipment being seized.
 Always declare the genuine replacement value of your items.